What to See in South sardinia

-Apart from Cagliari, the capital of the island – with over 100 thousand inhabitants – there are no other large cities.
+Except Cagliari, the capital of the island – with over 150.000 inhabitants – there are no other large cities.
 The whole coast and the hinterland are scattered with tiny towns that come to life especially during the summer and become a destination for visitors and tourists.
 Discover the most characteristic small villages

 How can you possibly not being in love with Cagliari?… say its inhabitants.
 You have the comforts of the big city and some of the most beautiful beaches in the world just a few minutes away by car.
 To visit Castello, the medieval quarter up on the hill from which to admire a wonderful panorama.
 Where are the best places to stay?